ricnogfer/pypsatopo/README.md

 ## Functionalities
 As stated previously, PyPSATopo is a tool that allows generating the topographical representation of any arbitrary PyPSA-based network.
 It basically allows to reverse engineer such type of network to ease its understanding.
 To that end, PyPSATopo provides several functionalities to cover as many [use-cases](https://en.wikipedia.org/wiki/Use_case) as possible.
-These functionalities are described below and their usage exemplified using both the application programming interface and the command-line interface.
+These functionalities are described below, and their usage exemplified using both the application programming interface and the command-line interface.

 - When generating the topographical representation of a network and in case parameter `file_output` is not specified, PyPSATopo saves the output either in (1) a file named `topography` with an extension equal to the file format if the tool is used through its application programming interface or (2) a file named as the network file with an extension equal to the file format if the tool is used through a command-line interface.
 To specify the file name where to save the output, set parameter `file_output` with the appropriate value.
 As an example, the following generates the topographical representation of a network and saves the output in a file named `my_network.svg`: